Workflow States: Configuration of Actions

 You can configure an action in the following ways:

-• Display an action on the form toolbar.
+- Display the button that corresponds to the action on the form toolbar.

-By default, all actions are displayed on the More menu.
-You can display an action on the form toolbar by calling the IsDuplicateInToolbar method while adding an action to a screen configuration.
+By default, all commands, which correspond to actions, are displayed on the More menu.
+In addition to the command on the More menu, you can display on the form toolbar the button that corresponds to the action by calling the IsDuplicateInToolbar method while adding the action to a workflow state.

 You can also cancel the connotation by calling the WithNoConnotation method.